Using lateral dispersion to optimise microfluidic trap array efficiency: Supplementary information to: Materials and Method

 where $\stress$ is the Newtonian fluid Cauchy stress tensor, $\Id$ the identity tensor and $\D$ the strain rate tensor.
 The mixed weak form equation implemented in COMSOL is obtained by applying the scalar product of Brinkman equation with test velocity $\hat{\underline{v}}$ and by multiplying the mass-conservation (continuity) equation by test pressure $\hat{p}$ and then integration on the fluid domain $\Omega$ (grey domain Figure \ref{fig_geom}):

-Then by integration by part of the first integral and application of Green-Ostrogradski theorem, the following weak form is implemented into COMSOL :
+Then by integration by part of the first integral and application of the divergence theorem, the following weak form is implemented into COMSOL:

 Where the first integral represents the virtual power of internal forces including viscous and pressure forces.
+This equation can be implemented into any open-source FEM code such as Freefem++ or Fenics.
 The second term represents the virtual power of boundary external forces not null only on the inlet and outlet boundaries where the pressure is prescribed and where $\hat{\underline{v}}$ is not null.
 The last term represents the virtual power of external body forces.
 The latter equations are discretised in space by applying the Finite-Element Method (FEM) with linear Lagrange shape functions for both pressure and velocity fields (P$1$/P$1$ elements).
 Even without advection term, such elements must be stabilised to satisfy Ladyzhenskaya–Babuška–Brezzi (LBB) condition.
 To do so, the COMSOL consistent streamline stabilisation term is added.
 The weak form equation discretisation is obtained first by applying the nodal (Galerkin) interpolation for $\underline{v}$ and $p$ by their respective interpolation functions and then by replacing the test functions by all interpolation functions.
 The resulting linear system of equations is numerically inverted using the COMSOL MUMPS solver.